MarkMote/Robotarium_Verification/README.md

 # Monte Carlo Verification of Robobotarium Experiments

-_This package contains the tools for accessing the safety and robustness of experiments submitted for use in the Robotarium_
+_This package contains the tools for assessing the safety and robustness of experiments submitted for use in the Robotarium_

 **Author:** Mark Mote
 ___